Seattle’s Specialists for Surgical and Conservative Treatment of Bunions

 When should you have bunion surgery?

-At the Foot and Ankle Center of Washington we use the following criteria as a guideline when determining if surgery is indicated:
+At the Foot and Ankle Center of Washington, we use the following criteria as a guideline when determining if surgery is indicated.

-- Functional orthotics, prescribed and cast by your doctor and designed to relieve pressure within the big toe joint.
+Functional orthotics – prescribed and cast by your doctor and designed to relieve pressure within the big toe joint.

-- Shoe Therapy, including proper shoes for your foot type and activities and possible modifications to your shoes.
+Shoe therapy – including proper shoes for your foot type and activities and possible modifications to your shoes.

-- Medications – short term therapy may help to reduce inflammation.
+Medications – short term therapy may help to reduce inflammation

-Injection therapy – rarely used but may help in treating an inflamed bursa.
+Injection therapy – rarely used but may help in treating an inflamed bursa

-- Bunion interferes with daily activities.
+- Your bunion interferes with daily activities.

-- Pain inside the joint.
+- You have pain inside the joint.